gund999/TestMeasurementController/README.md

 * **Automated Measurement Sequences:** Develop a powerful feature to define, save, and execute automated sequences of commands and measurements, ideal for repetitive testing.

-* **Error Handling Improvements:** Enhance error reporting with more specific details and provide clearer user guidance for serial communication issues and invalid instrument responses.
+* **Error Handling Improvements:** Expand error reporting with more specific details and more robustness to the addition of other instruments and subcommands.

 * **GPIB Integration:** Explore and integrate actual GPIB communication capabilities alongside the existing serial interface, if a physical GPIB hardware is available.

-* **Unit Conversion/Display:** Automatically handle and display appropriate units for measurements based on the selected instrument and subcommand, improving data readability.

-* **User Preferences:** Allow users to save and load GUI preferences such as window size, log display settings, and default COM port settings.
+* **User Preferences (WIP):** Allow users to save and load application preferences such as data logging settings, display settings, and default COM port settings.

-* **Additional Instrument Support:** Continuously expand the `instrument_data` dictionary to include a wider range of common laboratory instruments and their commands.